Mickey's House and Meet Mickey: Disneyland

 After the success of Mickey's Starland, Disneyland opened Mickey's Toontown behind It's a Small World.
-The land features Mickey's House along with Minnie's House, Goofy's House and Donald's Boat, and also includes Roger Rabbit's Car Toon Spin.
+The land features Mickey's House and Meet Mickey along with Minnie's House, Goofy's How-To-Play Yard and Donald's Duck Pond, and also includes Roger Rabbit's Car Toon Spin, Chip 'n' Dale's Gadgetcoaster and Mickey & Minnie's Runaway Railway.

-Mickey's Movie Barn

-After touring his house, guests pass through a fake garden to enter mickey’s movie barn.
+After touring his house, guests pass through a fake garden to enter Mickey’s Movie Barn.
 The barn is filled with props and costumes from many Mickey Mouse shorts.
-Guest can either exit back to toontown or wait to meet Mickey.Guests wanting to meet Mickey wait in the screening room before being called by a cast member.
+Guest can either exit back to Toontown or wait to meet Mickey.
+Guests wanting to meet Mickey wait in the screening room before being called by a cast member.
 This area used to show fake trailers for different shorts under the illusion they were being filmed there while Donald and Goofy work the projector.
 As of 2019, guests instead watch the newer Mickey Mouse shorts.